 C. A list of the courses or programs meeting the necessary requirements may be obtained from the charter school.

 D. By the earlier of (1) three weeks prior to the date by which a student must register for charter school courses for the following school year, or (2) March 1 of each year, the charter school must provide up-to-date information on the charter school's website and in materials that are distributed to parents and students about the program, including information about enrollment requirements and the ability to earn postsecondary credit to all pupils in grades 8, 9, 10, and 11.
+To assist the school district in planning, a pupil must inform the district by October 30 or May 30 of each year of the pupil's intent to enroll in postsecondary courses during the following academic term.
+A pupil is bound by notifying or not notifying the district by October 30 or May 30.

+[NOTE: Because the 2024 Minnesota legislature amended the last two sentences, MSBA decided to add this language to this model policy.]

+E. Postsecondary institutions must notify a pupil’s school as soon as practicable if the pupil withdraws from the enrolled course.
+The institution must also notify the pupil’s school as soon as practicable if the pupil has been absent from a course for ten consecutive days on which classes are held, based on the postsecondary institution’s academic calendar, and the pupil is not receiving instruction in their home or hospital or other facility.

+[NOTE: The 2024 Minnesota legislature enacted this provision.]

 VI.
 CREDIT FOR EMPLOYMENT WITH HEALTH CARE PROVIDERS